Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Abstract

 \section{Abstract}

-Derivative-free Bayesian inversion is an important task in many science and engineering applications, particularly when computing the forward model derivative is computationally and practically challenging.
-In this paper, we introduce \texttt{Blade}, which can produce accurate and well-calibrated posteriors for Bayesian inversion using an ensemble of interacting particles. \texttt{Blade} leverages powerful data-driven priors based on diffusion models, and can handle nonlinear forward models that permit only black-box access (i.e., derivative-free).
-Theoretically, we establish a non-asymptotic convergence analysis to characterize the effects of forward model and prior estimation errors.
-Empirically, \texttt{Blade} achieves superior performance compared to existing derivative-free Bayesian inversion methods on various inverse problems, including challenging highly nonlinear fluid dynamics.
+Derivative-free Bayesian inversion arises in science and engineering applications, particularly when forward model is costly or infeasible to differentiate through.
+Existing derivative-free methods collapse the posterior to a point estimate or return severely over-confident uncertainty on high-dimensional, nonlinear problems.
+We introduce \texttt{Blade}, which produces accurate and well-calibrated posteriors using an ensemble of interacting particles. \texttt{Blade} leverages diffusion models as data-driven priors, and only queries the forward model through forward evaluations (i.e., derivative-free).
+Theoretically, we show the convergence and stability of \texttt{Blade} under forward model approximation and prior score estimation error.
+Empirically, on nonlinear fluid dynamics, \texttt{Blade} produces well-calibrated posterior samples that existing derivative-free methods cannot, as measured by CRPS, the spread-skill ratio, and the rank histogram.
+Its accuracy and calibration improve consistently with more iterations and particles, backed by our convergence and stability analysis and empirical experiments.